keisersoze/assignment2/README.md

 static constexpr unsigned get_ct_width(): //only available if is_ct()=true
 ```

-Since no static variant to `window_spec` is provided, the static information on the dimensions is lost when the method `window(window_spec w)` is invoked and the values of `h` and `w` are set to zero.
-Using this information, we can check at compile-time wether the new static getters shall perform a bound check or delegate the access to the `operator()`.
+Since no static variant to `window_spec` is provided, the static information on the dimensions is lost when the method `window(window_spec w)` is invoked .Using this information, we can check at compile-time wether the new static getters shall perform a bound check or delegate the access to the `operator()`.

 The `matrix_wrap<E>` required no changes since the type knowledge on the wrapped matrix is restricted to the templated class `matrix_ref<E,type>` and so the wrapper is oblivious to the new features.